 - Partition-less, containing volume without MBR (master boot record), starting from boot sector.
 Windows OS usually formats SD-cards of size less or equal to 1GB this way.
 When formatting you should ensure FAT file system option is selected (FAT32 or ex-FAT options must not be used); - Partitioned cards, having MBR.
 Windows OS usually formats cards of more than 1GB size this way.
-Nextor will automatically mount only first partition.
+Nextor will automatically mount only first partition; - Partitioned by the built-in FDISK utility of the Nextor.